poppopjmp/Mirage/README.md

 - **Analysis Service**: Analyzes the collected data and generates insights.
 - **User Management Service**: Handles user authentication and management.
 - **Reporting Service**: Generates reports based on the analyzed data.

-### Conclusion
-Transitioning to a microservices architecture in Rust is a significant undertaking, but with careful planning and execution, it can lead to a robust and efficient application.
-Good luck with your project, Mirage!
-If you have any specific questions or need further assistance, feel free to ask.